Crystal-GFN: sampling crystals with desirable properties and constraints: Target properties / Reward functions

-In particular, we train a physics-informed Multi-Layer Perceptron (MLP) on the MatBench data set~\citep{dunn2020benchmarking}, a snapshot of the Materials Project \citep{2013materialsproject}.
-For a given crystal structure, the input to the proxy MLP is the concatenation of the following (refer to \Cref{sec:app:proxy} for more details):

-\begin{itemize} \item A physical embedding of the crystal's elements, obtained using PhAST~\citep{duval2022phast}, that is from the atomic number, the period, the group and other relevant atomic properties.
+To predict a sample's formation energy or band gap, we train a physics-informed Multi-Layer Perceptron (MLP) for each property on the MatBench data set~\citep{dunn2020benchmarking}, a snapshot of the Materials Project \citep{2013materialsproject}.
+For a given crystal structure, the input to the proxy MLP is the concatenation of: 1) a physical embedding of the crystal's elements, obtained using PhAST~\citep{duval2022phast} by encoding the atomic number, the period, the group and other relevant atomic properties; 2) a learned embedding for its space group ; 3) the standardised lattice parameters.
+See \Cref{sec:app:proxy} for more details.
+We stratify the MatBench data set into train, validation and test sets, controlling for the distribution in each target property.
+Our training and validation sets contain 65,048 and 23,232 data points, respectively.